ray-project/ray/doc/source/rllib-training.rst

 Python API
 ----------

 The Python API provides the needed flexibility for applying RLlib to new problems.
-You will need to use this API if you wish to use custom environments, preprocesors, or models with RLlib.
+You will need to use this API if you wish to use `custom environments, preprocessors, or models <rllib-models.html>`__ with RLlib.

 Here is an example of the basic usage: